rancher/docs/content/rancher/v2.x/en/installation/options/upgrading-cert-manager/_index.md

 To address these changes, this guide will do two things:

 1. Document the procedure for upgrading cert-manager
-1. Explain the cert-manager API changes and link to cert-manager's offficial documentation for migrating your data
+1. Explain the cert-manager API changes and link to cert-manager's official documentation for migrating your data

 ## Performing the upgrade